Ahmed90-DevOps/Building-kuberents-cluster/README.md

 # installing-kuberents
-installing Kuberents cluster using kubeadm.
+installing Kuberents cluster using kubeadm by Ansible.